- Main changes in RoboFont 3

 The new layers model affects the way components work:

 - In RoboFont 3, components always refer to glyphs in the same layer.

 - In RoboFont 1, components in any layer refer to glyphs in the foreground layer.

 Following the steps of DrawBot, RoboFont 3 was upgraded from Python 2.7 to Python 3.6.
 This was a big change, which involved making sure that all underlying libraries were also converted to Python 3.
 It was worth the effort: RoboFont 3 can now benefit from all the good things in Python 3, and is ready for the future.

-Yes, some of your RoboFont 1.8 (Python 2) scripts will need to updated to Python 3.
+Yes, some of your RoboFont 1.8 (Python 2) scripts will need to be updated to Python 3.
 But it is an easy process, and we provide information and tools to make your transition easier.

 Switch to FontParts API

 RoboFont 3 implements the FontParts API.
 Your RoboFont 1.8 scripts will still work, but RoboFont 3 will issue a deprecation warning when the old API is used.

 Developers are advised to upgrade their code to the FontParts API and Python 3.